The Institute for Art and Olfaction (IAO) is a non-profit organization devoted to access, education and experimentation with scent.

 A Brief History

-The IAO was founded in September of 2012 by Saskia Wilson-Brown, and opened its first public location in downtown Los Angeles in February 2013.
-It moved to its current location in Los Angeles’ Chinatown in 2015.
+Founded in September 2012 in Los Angeles by Saskia Wilson-Brown, The Institute for Art and Olfaction (IAO) is a 501(c)3 non-profit devoted to advancing public access to scent.
+The organization opened its first public location in downtown Los Angeles in February 2013 before moving to its current location in Los Angeles’ Chinatown in 2015.

 In April 2014, the IAO held the first annual Art and Olfaction Awards, a yearly awards mechanism designed to help celebrate excellence in independent and artisan perfumery.
-We have since held this important international annual event in Los Angeles, Berlin, London, Amsterdam, and Lisbon.
+This important international event has since been held in Los Angeles, Berlin, London, Amsterdam, and Lisbon.

-Since its inception, the IAO has partnered with global institutions and has launched initiatives such as the Experimental Scent Summit (in partnership with Smell Lab, Berlin), Scent Fair LA (with Darin Klein and Craft Contemporary), the IAO Gallery, IAO Library, and many others.
+Since its inception, the IAO has partnered with global institutions and has launched several initiatives including Scent Week, Experimental Scent Summit (in partnership with Smell Lab, Berlin), Scent Fair LA (with Darin Klein and Craft Contemporary), the IAO Gallery, IAO Library, and many others.

 Pictured: preparing IAO’s first space, January 2013